Description of Plant

 - It is diuretic in nature.

-- It is useful herb which has features to increase milk secretion in the lactating mothers.
+- One of the useful herb which has features to increase milk secretion in the lactating mothers.

 - Fruits of Gambhari are having uses in haemorrhoids.

-- It properties makes it improve the quantity and quality of semen.
+- Its properties improve the quantity and quality of semen.

 - Fruit of Gambhari is also efficient in nourishing hair and promotes the growth of hair.